imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

     return tokenized
 ```

 The preprocessing function combines text and SNAC tokens into a single sequence.
 The format is: `"{text} {snac_tokens}"`, where the model learns to predict the SNAC tokens given the text.
 For causal language modeling, labels are set equal to `input_ids`, meaning the model learns to predict the next token in the sequence (including both text and audio tokens).
-One example of the input and output of the preprocessing function will look like this:
+One example of the output of the preprocessing function will look like this:

 ``` text
 Please have mercy on my dainty, frail body.
 Your coils are so strong and powerful, and I am powerless to resist <audio_start> <snac_l1_123> ... <snac_l3_54> <audio_end>